pkulchenko/fullmoon/README.md

 chmod +x redbean.com
 ```

-Another options is to build Redbean from source by following instructions for
+Another option is to build Redbean from source by following instructions for
 the [source build](https://redbean.dev/#source).

 ### Step 2: Prepare Fullmoon code